boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bar-chart.md

 You can define your range by entering the low, mid, and high values.

-> **NOTE:**  It is optional; if no value is entered, then the ranges will be automatically calculated based on the minimum and maximum values from the data source.
+> **NOTE:**  It is optional, if no value is entered then the ranges will be auto calculated based on the minimum and maximum values from the data source.

 #### Legend title